Krixiup/AnnouncementSystem/README.md

 Thank you for using my system!
 I hope you are able to incorporate it into your game(s) easily.
-If you ever have any troubles or suggestions, feel free to make a post in the discord :)
+If you ever have any troubles or suggestions, feel free to make a post in my discord :)
 - Krixiup (discord.gg/YT5jfhtUn8)

 Credits: